jerry871002/lesecret/README.md

 ## Get Started

-Simply start the TUI-based app with the following command:
+Start the TUI-based application with the following command:

 ```
 lesecret
 ```

+The rest is pretty self-explanatory, just play around and you will know how to use it 😆